Here is the ultimate one-page list of careers in medicine and health care.

 5. Program Manager

-Program managers manage healthcare programs, such as community allied health programs, to achieve the most effective provision of services.
+Program managers manage healthcare programs, such as community allied health programs, to effectively provide services.
 These professionals require highly developed leadership skills.
 Most positions will require a significant amount of experience in a healthcare setting, and managerial experience.
 You’ll probably need expertise in the program’s specific healthcare field.
 Program managers receive an excellent median annual salary.

 Job examples: community allied health manager, program manager - mental health.